-ADDITIONAL SPECIFIC REQUIREMENTS FOR INTERACTIONS WITH HEALTH PROFESSIONALS, OTHER RELEVANT DECISION MAKERS, HEALTHCARE ORGANISATIONS The information required by Clause 20 as to transfers of value must be publicly disclosed annually, in relation to transfers of value made in 2015 and each calendar year thereafter, giving in each case the financial amount or value and the name of the recipient.
-Companies must ensure that the amount spent on joint collaborative working projects is made public irrespective of whether the value is transferred to a healthcare organisation etc or some other funding model is used.
-Disclosure must be carried out in accordance with Clause 24.
-Clause X Medicines and Samples Clause 17 Samples

-A small sample which is provided only for identification or similar purposes and which is not intended to be used in treatment may be provided to any health professional but is otherwise subject to the requirements of Clause 17.
+The information required by Clause 20.5 as to transfers of value must be publicly disclosed annually, giving in each case the financial amount or value and the name of the recipient.
+Companies must ensure that the amount spent on collaborative working projects is made public irrespective of whether the value is transferred to a healthcare organisation etc or some other funding model is used.
+Disclosure must be carried out in accordance with Clause 28.
+Clause 21 Medicines and Samples Clause 21.1 (17) Samples A small sample which is provided only for identification or similar purposes and which is not intended to be used in treatment may be provided to any health professional but is otherwise subject to the requirements of Clause 21.
 Titration packs, free goods and bonus stock provided to pharmacists and others are not samples.
-This is because they are not for the purposes described.
-Titration packs are packs containing various strengths of a medicine for the purpose of establishing a patient on an effective dose.
-The supply of a product which is not a medicine because it does not contain the active ingredient normally present is not regarded as the supply of a sample.
-Clause 17 Starter Packs The provision of starter packs is not permitted.
+This is because they are not for the purposes described in Clause 1.21 Titration packs are packs containing various strengths of a medicine for the purpose of establishing a patient on an effective dose.

+SUPPLEMENTARY INFORMATION INTERACTIONS WITH HEALTH PROFESSIONALS, OTHER RELEVANT DECISION MAKERS AND HEALTHCARE ORGANISATIONS The supply of a product which is not a medicine because it does not contain the active ingredient normally present is not regarded as the supply of a sample.
+Clause 21.1 (17) Starter Packs

+The provision of starter packs is not permitted.
 Starterpacks were small packs designed to provide sufficient medicine for a primary care prescriber to initiate treatment in such circumstances as a call out in the night.
-Clause 17.3 Sample Requests This clause does not preclude the provision of a pre-printed sample request form bearing the name of the product for signing and dating by the applicant.
+Clause 21.3 (17.3) Sample Requests This clause does not preclude the provision of a pre-printed sample request form bearing the name of the product for signing and dating by the applicant.
 All signed and dated written requests for samples should be retained for not less than one year.
-Clause 17.7 Control and Accountability Companies should ensure that their systems of control, quality and accountability relating to medicines held by representatives cover such matters as the security of delivery to them, the security of medicines held by them, the audit of stocks held by them, including expiry dates, and the return to the companies of medicines no longer to be held by representatives.
+Clause 21.7 (17.7) Control and Accountability Companies should ensure that their systems of control, quality and accountability relating to medicines held by representatives cover such matters as the security of delivery to them, the security of medicines held by them, the audit of stocks held by them, including expiry dates, and the return to the companies of medicines no longer to be held by representatives.
 Samples distributed by representatives must be handed direct to the health professionals requesting them or persons authorized to receive them on their behalf.
 The provision of medicines and samples in hospitals must comply with individual hospital requirements.
-Non-Interventional Studies Clause 13.4 Other Studies Covered by Clause 13.2 Companies are encouraged to comply with Clause 13.4 for all other types of studies covered by Clause 13.2, including All non-interventional studies, including epidemiological studies and registries and other studies that are retrospective in nature.
-In any case, such studies are subject to Clause 21.
-Clause 13.4 Approval and Supervision The approval and supervision of non-interventional studies are dealt with in Clause 25.2.
-Deleted covered in 14.3
+Clause 22 Non-Interventional Studies Clause 22.1 (13.4) Other Studies All non-interventional studies, including epidemiological studies and registries and other studies that are retrospective in nature are subject to Clause 24.3.